 Should I upgrade to 2.4.9 right now?

-Magento 2.4.9 is now generally available, but as the first release under Adobe's new annual cadence - and a major .0 release with three framework component replacements - it carries a higher compatibility risk than a standard patch release.
-Here's how to think about your timing:
+Magento 2.4.9 is generally available and has already received two security patch rounds (May and July 2026).
+As the first release under Adobe's new annual cadence, and a major release with three framework component replacements, it still carries higher compatibility risk than a standard patch release.

 -

 If you're on 2.4.6: The August 2026 end-of-life deadline makes upgrading urgent.
-Moving to 2.4.8 now is a safe stepping stone that keeps you protected while you plan for 2.4.9.
+Moving to 2.4.8 now is a safe stepping stone.
+Apply the July 2026 patch to your current version immediately either way.

 -